celerp/celerp/README.md

 # Celerp

-**Open-source ERP.
-Runs on your machine.
-You own everything.**
+**Free business management software for you and your office.
+Setup in minutes.
+Easy enough for solo entrepreneurs and powerful enough for large enterprises**

-Inventory, invoicing, purchasing, manufacturing, accounting, and CRM - in one app, on your computer.
+Inventory, invoicing, purchasing, consignment, manufacturing, accounting, and CRM - in one app, on your computer.
 No subscription.
 No cloud required.

+Celerp is simple to use, flexible, customizable, and designed to transition your business into the AI age with no technical knowledge needed to setup your whole office.
+We want to put businesses back in charge of their data.

 [![Tests](https://github.com/celerp/celerp/actions/workflows/ci.yml/badge.svg)](https://github.com/celerp/celerp/actions)
 [![License](https://img.shields.io/badge/license-BSL--1.1-blue)](LICENSE)